PeterRobards/IAM_Scripts/README.md

 string
 sys
 ```
-If you already know you have an appropriate version of Python installed on your system, you can skip to Usage
+If you already know you have an appropriate version of Python installed on your system, you can skip to [Usage](#usage).

 If you know you're missing Python3, you can find download the appropriate package for your OS via the link below.
 If you're unsure, or you have never installed Python before check out the next section about installing python.